Why Am I Unhappy In My Marriage?

 Start With A Doctor If You Are Unhappy

 If you are in pain or struggle with a chronic disease, go to your doctor.
 I know it sounds basic, but here is your reminder that you need to find a way to make your pain stop.
-Because finding relief from pain and fatigue is foundational for your happiness.
+Finding relief from pain and fatigue is foundational for your happiness.

 Address Mental Health Issues If You Are Unhappy